 HONR 134: Global Migration, 3 credit hrs.

 This course explores global migration and dynamics in both historical and contemporary context.
 It examines state efforts to regulate international migration and comparative immigration policies.
 The course looks at the nexus between global migration and citizenship and considers the way that restrictive immigration policies produce exclusionary and inequitable conceptions of citizenship.

 HONR 144: Health & Development, 3 credit hrs.

 Certainly, a desire to "give back" and help make the world a better place is a noble ambition.
 Unfortunately, the road to perdition is paved with such good intentions.
 The data is clear that health development aid can do harm as well as good.
 In this course, we will explore why countries are poor, what can be done to alleviate their poverty, and some of the results of health and development aid schemes.
 This is a reading and discussion intensive type course that will familiarize students with current theories, and controversies in health and development.
 Working in this area is not easy.
 Idealists and do-gooders burn out quickly.
 Having an awareness of the major issues in development will assist you in being as effective as possible in your volunteer work or career as an aid worker.
 It will also make you a better informed citizen and voter.
-If you finish the course more confused than when you started it, that simply means you now understand how complex health and development aid actually is.
-Prerequisite: HSCI 144 OR POLS 127 OR Instructor Permission.
+If you finish the course more confused than when you started the course, it simply means you now understand how complex health and development aid actually is.

 HONR 146: Restorative Justice, 3 credit hrs.